 There's so such thing as an "operating system" in a Docker container.
 There's such thing as being "in" a Docker container.
-There's no such thing as a Docker "container".
+What you call a Docker "container" is just an abstraction.

 Docker hides so many of the underlying mechanics that you get the impression you're dealing with lightweight virtual machines.
 We should be grateful for the fact that we're victims of Docker's success.

 The basic idea behind Docker is that Linux already has the capabilities for creating isolation, they just needed to be harnessed in a user-friendly manner.
 Docker is largely a front-end that abstracts already existing Linux cleverness, including namespaces (isolation) and cgroups (resource utilization).

 The session "What Have Namespaces Done for You Lately?" by Liz Rice helps to demonstrate this concept; she effectively builds her own Docker-like tool from the ground up using Go (which is what Docker is written in!)

 When you're running what is colloquially known as a Docker "container", you're running a process just like any other process, but with a different namespace ID.
 This namespace concept is the same concept you already know from C# and C++: it separates entities so they don't conflict.
 Thus, in Linux, you can have process ID 1 is one namespace and process ID 1 is another.
 They aren't in different environments like virtual machines.
 They're isolated, but not entirely separate.